Logo

 Targeted marketing strategies with a high return on investment are ideal, and a lot of resources must go into the process to reach your target audience.

 If a marketing strategy doesn’t work adequately and meet your KPIs, you need to know when to abandon it.
+Analyzing the causes of small business failure can provide crucial insights into why your strategy fell short and how to prevent similar issues in the future.

 5. Ineffective Leadership and Management